comendrun/sunnyside-agency-landing-page/README.md

 ### Continued development

-I do feel that it could be done much faster and easier with ReactJS. but i decided to go with vanilla JS and i didnt regret the experience. maybe next time...
+I do feel that it could be done much faster and easier with ReactJS. but I decided to go with vanilla JS and I didn't regret the experience.
+Maybe next time...

 ### Useful resources